Arronk/My-Coding-Journey/LogR2.md

 Put pset5 aside tonight as I started late and was quite tired.
 Decided to watch the week 7 lecture instead but struggling to keep the eyes open.
 No training tomorrow so plenty of time to make up lost ground for the week then!

+## Day 42: 29.08.2018

+### Progress: Finished watching the week 7 lecture

+Well my meal prep and new nutrition plan totally took front and center tonight so barelly squeezed in 30 mins finishing off the week 7 lecture.
+I'm a little behind my hour a day this week but i'll catch it up on the weekend.